-- the statement of financial position as at 31 December 2020; - the statement of profit or loss and other comprehensive income; - the statement of changes in equity; - the statement of cash flows for the year then ended; and . - the notes, comprising significant accounting policies and other explanatory information. •
+- the statement of profit or loss and other comprehensive income; - the statement of financial position as at 31 December 2021; - the statement of changes in equity; - the statement of cash flows for the year then ended; and - the notes, comprising significant accounting policies and other explanatory information. .

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December, 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria Act, 2011, the Banks and Other Financial Institutions Act, 2020 and relevant Central Bank of Nigeria (CBN) Guidelines and Circulars.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 Decemberde 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria Act, 2011, the Banks and Other Financial Institutions Act, 2020 and relevant Central Bank of Nigeria (CBN) Guidelines and Circulars.